Heinz Warneke: Personal

 Warneke emigrated to the United States in 1923, and lived with friends of relatives in the large German-American community in St. Louis, Missouri.
 Edward T. Hall, one of Warneke's first benefactors, was an executive at Purina Mills (pet & livestock food) in St. Louis, and commissioned him to create animal sculptures as prizes for a company contest.

 Warneke met and fell in love with Hall's wife, painter Jessie Gilroy Hall.
 She eventually divorced her husband, and married Warneke in March 1927.
 Twelve-year-old Edward T. Hall Jr. remained with his father, while five-year-old Priscilla Hall went with her mother.
 The Warnekes moved to Paris—"it is clear that leaving the country also helped put Saint Louis and the scandal of Jessie's divorce far behind them."
 They had returned to the United States and were living in New York City in 1930, when he became a naturalized American citizen.

 During the 1930s, Warneke’s studio was at No. 12 Washington Mews, one street north of Washington Square Park.
 In 1931, the Warnekes purchased a farm in East Haddam, Connecticut, that the couple would own for the rest of their lives.
 After giving up his New York City studio, Warneke converted the farm's barn into his studio, c.1940.
-He later maintained a residence in Washington, D.C. during the decades that he was teaching there.
+He maintained a residence in Washington, D.C. during the decades that he taught there.

 Following 55 years of marriage, Jessie Gilroy Warneke died in East Haddam, Connecticut in 1982.
 Warneke's final sculpture was their shared grave marker—"The image on the stone is of the two of them planting a tree together."
 Heinz Warneke died of a heart attack on August 16, 1983, in a retirement home in Madison, Connecticut.